iMoneza/documentation/docs/javascript-library.md

 _Additional example to add: loading page content via AJAX from accessGranted_

 **Example Using the `accessDenied` Callback**
-The `AccessDenied` function is called when access to a page is denied.
-The same object is passed to this function as to the `AccessGranted` function.
+The `accessDenied` function is called when access to a page is denied.
+The same object is passed to this function as to the `accessGranted` function.

 This example display the user's user name (if they're logged in) and tells them they do not have access to the page.